 Prior to his election to the ICJ, he was a Professor of International Law at the Faculty of Law in the University of Tokyo in Japan.
 A former judge and the Vice-President of the Asian Development Bank Administrative Tribunal, he has served as a member at the Permanent Group of Experts under the WTO Agreement on Subsidies, and also as member of the United Nations Permanent Forum on Indigenous Issues, and the President of the Japanese Society of International Law.

-Tania Voon is Professor at Melbourne Law School, The University of Melbourne.
-She is a former Legal Officer of the Appellate Body Secretariat of the World Trade Organization (WTO) and has previously practised law with Mallesons Stephen Jaques and the Australian Government Solicitor.
-In addition to her current role, Tania has taught law at the National University of Singapore, Georgetown University, the University of British Columbia, the University of Western Ontario, the Australian National University, Monash University, and Bond University.
-Tania undertook her Master of Laws at Harvard Law School and her PhD in Law at the University of Cambridge.
-She is widely published in the field of international economic law.
+Tania Voon, who completed her Master of Laws at Harvard Law School and her PhD in Law at the University of Cambridge, is currently a Professor at Melbourne Law School at The University of Melbourne.
+A former Legal Officer of the Appellate Body Secretariat of the World Trade Organization (WTO), she has previously practiced law with Mallesons Stephen Jaques and the Australian Government Solicitor.
+In addition to her current role, Tania has taught law at the National University of Singapore, Georgetown University, the University of British Columbia, to name a few.

 Having published widely in the areas of public international law and international economic law, she is a member of the Editorial Boards of the Journal of International Arbitration, and Australian Year Book of International Law, and Co-Editor of the Oxford University Press Series on International Economic Law.
 Besides this, she has also provided expert advice and training to entities such as the Australian Department of Foreign Affairs and Trade, the WTO, the World Health Organization, the United Nations Conference on Trade and Development.